-With regard to DNCP's use of both GTW and the 2014 Brattle Report, the Commission concludes that both of these sources meet the criterion of being publicly available, and finds that DNCP's continued reliance on them for providing both an installed CT cost, as well as a basis to appropriately tailor the costs for construction of a CT to be constructed in North Carolina or Virginia, is appropriate.
-The Commission does not, however, support DNCP's ultimate selection of the Siemens unit, as discussed in Finding of Fact No. 7 below.
+With regard to DNCP's use of both GTW and the 2014 Brattle Report, the Commission finds that both of these sources meet the criterion of being publicly available, and concludes that DNCP's continued reliance on them for providing both an installed CT cost, as well as a basis to appropriately tailor the costs for construction of a CT to be constructed in North Carolina or Virginia, is appropriate.
+The Commission does not, however, support DNCP's ultimate selection of the Siemens unit, as discussed in Finding of Fact No. 4 below or its inclusion of economies of scope as discussed in Finding of Fact No. 7 below.

-The evidence supporting this finding is contained in DNCP's Initial Comments and Exhibits; the Initial Statement of the Public Staff; the Initial OFFICIAL COPY

-Comments of NCSEA and SACE; and the Reply Comments of DNCP, NCSEA, the Public Staff, and SACE.
+The evidence supporting this finding of fact is contained in DNCP's Initial Comments and Exhibits; the Initial Statement of the Public Staff; the Initial Comments of NCSEA and SACE; and the Reply Comments of DNCP, NCSEA, the Public Staff, and SACE.

 In its Initial Statement, the Public Staff stated that it had reviewed the adjustments made by DNCP to the installed costs of a CT from the 2014 Brattle Report and generally found them to be reasonable.
 However, the Public Staff took exception with DNCP's decision to utilize the cost data for the Siemens Model CT from GTW in place of the GE Model 7FA CT originally utilized by Brattle.
-For a number of reasons, the Public Staff guestioned the likelihood that the Siemens model CT would actually be selected by DNCP for construction and, therefore, recommended that the Commission direct DNCP to recalculate its avoided capacity costs based on a GE Model 7FA CT or a comparable unit from a publicly available industry source.
-In support of its position, the Public Staff noted that: 1) DNCP utilized a GE Model 7FA CT when calculating its avoided capacity cost in the 2012 biennial proceeding; 2) DNCP does not have a Siemens model CT in its fleet; 3) DNCP does not have experience with the construction and operation of a Siemens model CT: 4) relative to the GE units, a very small number of Siemens CTs have been installed by other utilities over the last five years; and 5) the combined cycle facilities recently placed into service or under construction by DNCP utilize Mitsubishi model CTs.
+For a number of reasons, the Public Staff questioned the likelihood that the Siemens model CT would actually be selected by DNCP for construction and, therefore, recommended that the Commission direct DNCP to recalculate its avoided capacity costs based on a GE Model 7FA CT or a comparable unit from a publicly available industry source.
+In support of its position, the Public Staff noted that: (1) DNCP utilized a GE Model 7FA CT when calculating its avoided capacity cost in the 2012 biennial proceeding; (2) DNCP does not have a Siemens model CT in its fleet; (3) DNCP does not have experience with the construction and operation of a Siemens model CT; (4) relative to the GE units, a very small number of Siemens CTs have been installed by other utilities over the last five years; and (5) the combined cycle facilities recently placed into service or under construction by DNCP utilize Mitsubishi model CTs.